-A Modbus communications (RS-485) output is available from TB2.
+A Modbus communications (RS-485) output is available from TB7 and is labeled "Modbus".
 This is a three wire signal with a transmit plus (labeled X+), a transmit minus (labeled X-), and a transmit ground or common (labeled X COM).
 The Modbus interface uses 8 bits, no parity, 1 stop bit.
-See drawing IIG04R111 for details.
-The RS-485 interface is electrically isolated from the measurement and microprocessor circuitry of the Model 2000.
+See drawing IIG07R111 for details.
+The RS-485 interface is electrically isolated from the measurement and microprocessor circuitry of the MPA-48.
 The communications protocol for the Digital Output is fully described in Appendix A.